-- Increase conservation - Achieve and maintain 150-gallon daily compliance per capita with all public supply utilities by December 31, 2019 - Reduce 2011 regional average per capita water use by 10 percent by 2020 - Achieve 75 percent utilization

-of all wastewater flows and a 75

-percent resource benefit by 2040.

-As part of this effort, assist in the

-implementation of potable reuse (As

-of 2018, the Northern region had 20

-mgd of wastewater flow and 13 mgd

-of reuse for a utilization rate of 65
+- Increase conservation - Achieve and maintain 150-gallon daily compliance per capita with all public supply utilities - Achieve and maintain a reduction in 2011-2015 regional average unadjusted gross per capita (156 gpcd) water use by 5.4 percent to 148 gpcd by 2025.
+This represents a savings of 4.35 mgd. - Achieve 75 percent utilization of all wastewater flows and a 75 percent resource benefit by 2040.
+As part of this effort, assist in the implementation of potable reuse (As of 2019, the Northern region had 20.7 mgd of wastewater flow and 13.5 mgd of reuse for a utilization rate of 65 percent.) - Improve the quality of water delivered to rapid infiltration basins (RIBs) in springsheds - Increase the use of reclaimed water for potable, recharge and environmental enhancement projects. - Continue to partner with the Withlacoochee Regional Water Supply Authority to promote regional water supply planning and development

-percent.)

-- Improve the quality of water delivered to rapid infiltration basins (RIBs) in springsheds

-- Increase the use of reclaimed water for recharge and environmental enhancement projects

-- Continue to partner with the Withlacoochee Regional Water Supply Authority to promote regional water supply planning and development

-The District's 2015 Regional Water Supply Plan shows that demand for water in the Northern region through 2035 and beyond could be met with fresh groundwater if the region's considerable potential for reuse and conservation was realized.
+The District's 2020 Regional Water Supply Plan shows that demand for water in the Northern region through 2040 and beyond could be met with fresh groundwater if the region's considerable potential for reuse and conservation is realized.